Black History Month

 The 1st of October marks the start of Black History Month in Britain (in the USA it takes place in February).

 Creating pop art inspired by the popular culture of previous decades highlights the historic lack of diversity but there were pioneering performers who combated bias, made their mark, and created history in the process.
+Here are some of the Black icons at Art & Hue from film, fashion, sport, history, & music:

 Donyale Luna

-Donyale was also the first black woman to have a shop-window mannequin created in her image – just after the mannequin of Twiggy in 1966, Adel Rootstein released the Donyale version.
-As well as her career in fashion, the African-American model appeared in films by Dali, Andy Warhol, and Federico Fellini.
+Donyale was also the first Black woman to have a shop-window mannequin created in her image – just after the mannequin of Twiggy in 1966, Adel Rootstein released the Donyale version.
+As well as her career in fashion, the African American model appeared in films by Dali, Andy Warhol, and Federico Fellini.

 Earl Cameron